Admiral-2233/Security_Groupwork/README.md

 "
 ```

-## Legal and Compliance

-### Terms of Use
-- This system is for educational and research purposes only
-- Must not be used for illegal activities or malicious purposes
-- Users should comply with local laws and regulations
-- System developers are not responsible for misuse

-### Privacy Protection
-- End-to-end encryption ensures message privacy
-- Servers do not store message content
-- User public keys are public, private keys are stored locally
-- Comply with data protection regulations

-### Security Disclosure
-If you discover security vulnerabilities, please report them through the following methods:
-- Send email to: security@example.com
-- Provide detailed vulnerability description and reproduction steps
-- Allow reasonable time for fixes before public disclosure

----

 **Note**: This README contains technical details and security analysis for educational purposes only.
 For actual deployment, please configure security according to specific needs.